Bullying Doesn’t Only Happen in the Playground

 Victims may suffer from anxiety and stress caused by the fear of experiencing hostile behaviour toward them.

-In turn, these can offset other effects including physical effects:
+In turn, these can trigger other effects including physical symptoms:

 - Skin rashes